What sort of content can I expect to find on this blog?

 - Rhea Pitcher: Background vocalist

-Countless times!
-One memory that immediately comes to mind is finishing a nightclub set with a cover of “Tush” by ZZ Top.
+A favorite memory that immediately comes to mind is finishing a nightclub set with a cover of “Tush” by ZZ Top.
 Several people liked my performance so much that they felt the need to buy me shots of Jack Daniel’s.
 Actually, a lot of shots of Jack Daniel’s.
 Good thing it was the last set.

-13) What are your studio skills?
+What are your studio engineering skills?

 - Audio recording, mixing, and mastering